BerjisTech/GiftersClub-iOS/BUILD_IOS.md

 - Approved: available for production when your app version goes live.

 TestFlight specifics:
-- Internal testers can purchase IAP in sandbox even if `gift_token` is not yet approved for production.
+- Internal testers can purchase IAP in sandbox even if `token_100` is not yet approved for production.
 - External testers usually require the IAP to be approved or included with an app submission.

 ## 14) Permissions to Request In‑App (and Wording)